Poetry Paper

 • Choose three words of phrases from the poem that represent the specific theme, one per argument paragraph.

 • Make sure that your thesis adheres to one of the three options from the thesis handout (link).
-The first part of the thesis will be specific to the poem (something explicit from the poem) and the second part will go beyond the poem itself to show something more about life, humanity, etc., while broadening our understanding of the poem itself.
-Therefore, this paper is to analyze the poem while relating it to life.
+The first part of the thesis will be specific to the poem (something explicit from the poem) and the second part will go beyond the poem itself to show something more about concrete examples from life nowadays (do not present generic social/societal commentary), while broadening our understanding of the poem itself.
+Therefore, this paper is to analyze the poem while relating it to specific examples from life nowadays.
 MANDATORY ESSAY ORGANIZATION (link).

 • Italicize, bold or underline the thesis statement.

-• The first part of each of the argument paragraphs will analyze the text, and the second part will relate that analysis to life nowadays (link).
+• The first part of each of the argument paragraphs will analyze the text, and the second part will relate that analysis to precise examples from life nowadays (link).

 • The introductory ¶ should have only two sentences, one of which will be the thesis statement.